Nova Titan Invitational

 This doesn't mean I won't vote for a tricks case but I will be much sadder doing it.

-About me: I'm Mr. Bravim.
-25 yrs. in speech & debate.
+About me: I'm Mr. Bravim (pronounced brah-veem).
+27 yrs. in speech & debate.
 Competed, judged, and coached all over.

 Email: bravim@cghsfl.org

-I'm best at adjudicating traditional LD rounds.
-However, I will consider any warranted argument presented in round.
+I will consider any warranted argument presented in round.
 Please weigh clearly and effectively and lay out the big issues in the round/voters.
 Tell me the clearest path to the ballot!
 I do not want to intervene.
 I find a quality framework debate/clash VERY interesting.
-If it's getting debate on fw is circular and/or the differentiation is minimal, go for something else.
+If the fw clash is circular and/or the differentiation is minimal, go for something else or find a new angle on fw.
+I'm comfortable voting on framework if you tell me why I should and win the argument.

-Slow down on card tags, warrants, weighing, and voters.
+Slow down a bit on card tags, warrants, weighing , and voters.
 If the framework clash is a wash, I'll default to evaluating contention-level offense via the weighing analysis given to me at the end of the round.
 If I don't understand what you're talking about (speed, lack of clarity, lack of explanation, or warrants), there is NO CHANCE I'll vote off it.
 Thus, explain the argument/warrants not only in case, but throughout the round if you want me to vote off of it.

 Spend time contextualizing your card/s if you're relying on it to win the round.
 Even if it was already done in your constructive, it's a good habit to cover it thoroughly a 2nd time in case I missed something.

-Above all else, I favor clash and the resolution of clash by debaters with good overviews, weighing analysis, and expert topic knowledge.
+Above all else, I favor clash and the resolution of clash by debaters with good overviews, weighing, and depth of topic knowledge.

 In order of preference: